|This month in your garden...

 Cut back - to 3-4” from ground level - deciduous ornamental grasses and perennials now too.
 Many perennials - Penstemon, Perovskia, Nepeta and Heucheras for example, do well with hard pruning and would also appreciate feeding at this time.

 Feed your citrus trees!
 A dose of chelated Iron in February benefits most citrus at this time - especially if you observe green veining in yellow leaves - plus be sure to fertilize with a good time release, higher in Nitrogen fertilizer such as EB Stone's 7-3-3 Citrus & Fruit Tree Food.

 Continue to keep an eye on the weather and be ready to protect your frost tender plants if needed.

 In the edible garden, plant bare-root Asparagus, berries, horseradish and rhubarb out now, and direct seed beets, carrots, peas, chard and spinach.
 Be sure to amend your garden beds well - both ornamental and edible - every time you plant!
 We really love Soil Booster from Greenall - a highly nutritious compost blend - for soil enriching every time you plant!
 The addition of EB Stone's Organic Sure Start is frosting on the cake for your young plants!

-Feed and prune if needed all your Camellias, rhododendrons and azaleas once they're finished blooming.
+MARCH is the perfect time to feed (and prune if needed) all your Camellias, rhododendrons and azaleas once they're finished blooming.
 We LOVE either the acid formulation of Maxsea or EB Stones Organics granular fertilizer made specially for these acid lovers.

 Fertilize your lawn with a high nitrogen fertilizer specifically formulated for turf.